 The Heirs is a Korean drama that aired in 2013.
 It tells the story of a group of wealthy high school students who are preparing to take over their families’ businesses.
-The main character, Kim Tan, is the heir to a large conglomerate but he falls in love with a poor girl, Cha Eun Sang.
+The main character, Kim Tan, is the heir to a large conglomerate, but he falls in love with a poor girl, Cha Eun Sang.
 The drama follows their relationship as they struggle to maintain their love amidst the pressures of their families and society.
-The Heirs was a hit drama and it received positive reviews for its storyline, acting, and cinematography.
+The Heirs was a hit drama that received positive reviews for its storyline, acting, and cinematography.

 Lee Min-ho also is in this drama and plays a wealthy heir to a large Korean company.
 He will soon have to choose between the woman he loves or pursuing the family business.
 The drama was such a massive success that they made a season 2!

 Korean webtoon turned Korean drama Love Alarm follows the story of a high school girl named Kim Jojo who develops a crush on a boy in her class named Sun-oh.
 But Jojo’s world is turned upside down when she downloads a new app called Love Alarm, which tells users when someone within 10 meters of them likes them.
 The catch?
 It only works if both people have the app installed.
 Suddenly, Jojo starts receiving notifications that Sun-oh likes her… but he insists that he doesn’t even know her!

 Love Alarm is a fun, touching show that will leave you smiling (and maybe even tearing up) by the end.
 Love Alarm also has an official Love Alarm app created just for the drama.

 No. of Episodes: 14